Kaltsoon/data-management-and-databases/materials/sql-server/sql-server-installation.md

 # SQL Server installation

-First, [Download the SQL Server Standard Developer edition](https://www.microsoft.com/en-us/sql-server/sql-server-downloads).
-It is the _SQL Server Database Management System_.
+First, [Download the SQL Server Standard Developer edition](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) and install it.
+This is the _SQL Server Database Management System_.
 In the installer, _choose the "Basic" installation type_ and go through the installation steps.

-Then, [Download SQL Server Management Studio](https://learn.microsoft.com/en-us/ssms/install/install).
-It is the _graphical user interface for interacting with the SQL Server_, used for e.g. executing database queries.
+Then, [Download SQL Server Management Studio](https://learn.microsoft.com/en-us/ssms/install/install) and install it.
+This is the _graphical user interface for interacting with the SQL Server_, used for e.g. executing database queries.

 After both installations are ready, open the _SQL Server Configuration Manager_ application to check and set SQL Server Network Configuration.
 You can find the application using the Windows search bar. _If TCP/IP is not enabled, then right-click on TCP/IP and choose "Enable"_.